fluidattacks/makes/README.md

       Path to the [Terraform][TERRAFORM] module.
     - version (`enum [ "0.12" "0.13" "0.14" "0.15" "0.16" ]`):
       [Terraform][TERRAFORM] version your module is built with.
+    - debug (`bool`): Optional.
+      Enable maximum level of debugging
+      and remove parallelism so logs are clean.
+      Defaults to `false`.

 Example `makes.nix`: